This U.S. President Had A South Dakota Summer White House

 George W. Bush would go back to his ranch in Texas, maybe cut some wood or just take a leisurely drive around the ranch.
 Ronald Reagan would head back to his beloved California and saddle up his horse.
 Barrack Obama would spend some winter time back in Hawaii.
-Donald Trump heads south to Florida and Mar-A-Lago.
+Donald Trump would head south to Florida and Mar-A-Lago.
 If that time off came in the summertime, the vacation location would often be dubbed the 'Summer White House'.

 Well, for one United States president that 'Summer White House' was in South Dakota.

 And it was, in particular, the summer of 1927 that Coolidge put South Dakota 'on-the-map' as the 'Summer White House'.
 More specifically, the Black Hills (and more specifically still, Custer State Park) was home to the President in the summertime.
+Check out this cool film from 1927 of the President and his wife arriving in South Dakota and heading up to his 'Summer White House'.

 In fact, it was in Rapid City in 1927 that Coolidge offered the nation an eloquent announcement: 'I choose not to run for President in 1928'.
 Yes, that's one of the many examples of why he became famously known as 'Silent Cal'.